kaifuchenlab/kaifuchenlab.github.io/5.recruit/index.md

 **Research Opportunities:** A postdoc in the lab can choose some of the following research directions.

-• Analyze high-resolution single-cell RNA-seq, ChIP-seq / Cut&Tag, ATAC-seq, MERFISH, RNA modification profiles, and Hi-C data to unravel spatial and temporal dimensions of biological processes.
+• Analyze high-resolution single-cell RNA-seq, ChIP-seq, Cut&Tag, ATAC-seq, MERFISH, RNA modification profiles, and Hi-C data to unravel spatial and temporal dimensions of biological processes.

 • Investigate the regulatory mechanisms of gene expression, including intercellular communication, transcription factors, histone modifications, RNA modifications, and 3D chromatin folding, to gain insights into development and diseases.